HDRP Newsletter, December 2015

 Drahos J, Ricker W, Parsons R, Pfeiffer RM, Warren JL, Cook MB.
 Metabolic syndrome increases risk of Barrett esophagus in the absence of gastroesophageal reflux: an analysis of SEER-Medicare Data.
 J Clin Gastroenterol 2015 Apr;49(4):282-8. doi: 10.1097/MCG.0000000000000119.
 [View Abstract]External Web Site Policy

 Dueck AC, Mendoza TR, Mitchell SA, Reeve BB, Castro KM, Rogak LJ, Atkinson TM, Bennett AV, Denicoff AM, O'Mara AM, Li Y, Clauser SB, Bryant DM, Bearden JD 3rd, Gillis TA, Harness JK, Siegel RD, Paul DB, Cleeland CS, Schrag D, Sloan JA, Abernethy AP, Bruner DW, Minasian LM, Basch E; National Cancer Institute PRO-CTCAE Study Group.
-Validity and Reliability of the US National Cancer Institute's Patient-Reported Outcomes Version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE).
+Validity and Reliability of the U.S. National Cancer Institute's Patient-Reported Outcomes Version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE).
 JAMA Oncol 2015 Nov 1;1(8):1051-9. doi: 10.1001/jamaoncol.2015.2639.
 [View Abstract]External Web Site Policy

 Enewold L, Geiger AM, Zujewski J, Harlan LC.
 Oncotype Dx assay and breast cancer in the United States: usage and concordance with chemotherapy.
 Breast Cancer Res Treat 2015 May;151(1):149-56.
 [View Abstract]External Web Site Policy